timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/design-tick-schema.md

 SELECT create_hypertable('crypto_ticks', 'time');
 ```

-Notice how you also need to turn the *time-series* table into a
+You also need to turn the time-series table into a
 [hypertable][hypertable].
 This is an important step in order to efficiently
 store your time-series data in TimescaleDB.

-### Should I use TIMESTAMP or TIMESTAMP WITH TIME ZONE data type for the time column?
+### Using TIMESTAMP data types
-Our recommendation is to always use `TIMESTAMP WITH TIME ZONE` (`TIMESTAMPTZ`)
+Best practice is to always use `TIMESTAMP WITH TIME ZONE` (`TIMESTAMPTZ`)
 as the data type to store time values.
 This way the timestamp column holds the
-time zone information as well which will make it easier to query your data
+time zone information as well which makes it easier to query your data
 using different time zones if needed.
 TimescaleDB has support for time zones
 and it stores `TIMESTAMPTZ` values in UTC internally and makes the necessary
-conversions to satisfy your queries.
+conversions for your queries.

 ## Insert tick data
 With the hypertable and relational table created, download the sample files